 Moin-Moin: To Peel Or Not To Peel The Beans

-Known as dehulling, peeling the entire outer shell of the cowpea is a step that many-a-Nigerian-cook deems essential in the pursuit of perfect Moin Moin.
-Dehulling produces “perfect” moist and tender Moin Moin.
-Leaving the hull (skin) creates a product that is tough and dry with an unappealing colour.
+Known as dehulling, peeling the entire outer shell of the cowpea is a step that many-a-Nigerian-cook deems essential in the pursuit of perfect moin moin.
+Dehulling produces “perfect” moist and tender moin moin.
+Leaving the hull (skin) creates a product that is tough and dry with an unappealing color.

-The World Health Organization recommends that adults consume approximately 27-40g of fibre every day.
-Unfortunately, with the rapid influx of affordable highly processed, quick and easy foods, many Nigerians do not even get half of this recommended amount.
+The World Health Organization recommends that adults consume approximately 27-40g of fiber every day.
+Unfortunately, with the rapid influx of affordable highly processed, quick and easy foods, many of us do not even get half of this recommended amount.

-The United States Department of Agriculture estimates that 1 cup of raw cowpeas provides 18g of fibre; that is almost half the daily requirement.
-Unfortunately, the average Nigerian will not reap this benefit from Moin Moin because most of the fibre in the pea is discarded.
+The United States Department of Agriculture estimates that 1 cup of raw cowpeas provides 18g of fiber; that is almost half the daily requirement.
+Unfortunately, the average Nigerian will not reap this benefit from moin moin because most of the fiber in the beans is discarded.

 What’s a Moin Moin Lover to do?